Voice-Of-Youth/voy-v2/README.md

 ## Issues

 ! _A latest issue since the end of may 2022 is that less secure option inside google accounts is disabled. that will cause our phpmailer to not send messages to the users of our site._
+ To fix this issue replace the files named "php.ini" and "sendmail.ini" which are found inside the xampp php and sendmail directories with the files found respectively within the root folder of our project.

 Different issues may arise while testing out this website.